OfficeDev/TrainingContent/Teams/05 Microsoft Teams apps - Advanced Techniques/Lab.md

     ![](Images/Exercise3-01.png)

-2. Scroll to the bottom of the connector list.
-A section named **Sideloaded** contains the Connector described by the app..
-Click **Configure**
+1. Scroll to the bottom of the connector list.
+A section named **Sideloaded** contains the Connector described by the app.
+Click **Configure**.

     ![](Images/Exercise3-09.png)

-3. An information dialog is shown with the general and notification information described on the Connector Developer portal.
+1. An information dialog is shown with the general and notification information described on the Connector Developer portal.
 Click the **Visit site to install** button.

     ![](Images/Exercise3-10.png)

-4. Click the **Connect to Office 365** button.
+1. Click the **Connect to Office 365** button.
 Office 365 will process the registration flow, which may include login and Team/Channel selection.
 Make note of teh selected Teamd-Channel and click **Allow**.

     ![](Images/Exercise3-12.png)

-5. The dialog will display the **Redirect** action which presents the information registration provided by Office 365.
+1. The dialog will display the **Redirect** action which presents the information registration provided by Office 365.
 In a production application, this information must be presisted and used to sent notifications to the channel.

     ![](Images/Exercise3-13.png)